Frequently Asked Questions

 There are several differences; the main one being the experience level of the coach.
 All of our Junior Academy coaches are paid staff members and are licensed through US Soccer.
 We find the best people we can to work with our players.
-Read more about our staff HERE.
 The Junior Academy follows a developmentally appropriate curriculum through the fall and spring seasons focusing on individual technique and ball control.
-All Junior Academy training sessions are held at BB&T Soccer Park, and the ratio of training sessions to games is about 3:1.
+The ratio of training sessions to games is about 3:1.
 Each Junior Academy team trains twice per week.

 2. How do I know if my child is "good enough" to be in the JA?

-We hold evaluations for the Junior Academy during the month of May each year for the following fall and spring seasons.
+Registration for Junior Academy opens in the month of May each year.
 We look for players who enjoy playing, try to execute appropriate technique, have great attitudes, and are able to take coaching instruction and follow directions.
 The hardest working players are undoubtedly the ones who improve the most and thrive in the Junior Academy environment.

 4. How much travel do they do each season?